power grid

 How Has Urbanization Affected the Power Industry?

 Over the last century, humanity has become more urbanized than ever before.
 According to a 2019 Reuters report, more than half the world’s population now lives in an urban area.
 And increased urbanization has numerous side effects, including rising demand and costs.
-Large amounts of power are required to keep cities running, meaning that urban life is significantly more resource-intensive than living in a rural setting.
+Large amounts of are required to keep cities running, meaning that urban life is significantly more resource-intensive than living in a rural setting.

-The increasing prevalence of climate change adds more urgency to the matter, as the need for improved global sustainability can no longer be ignored.
+The increasing prevalence of adds more urgency to the matter, as the need for improved global sustainability can no longer be ignored.
 Although cities only take up about 2% of the world’s surface area, they’re responsible for more than 60% of greenhouse gas emissions, reports the United Nations.
 What’s more, city dwellers consume 78% of worldwide, from every source.

 Power industry professionals should be aware of the current difficulties surrounding urbanization and energy consumption and look outside the box for solutions.
 Here’s what you need to know.